Form 1098-T Information

 - Books - book costs and payments are usually tax deductible, but UD does not post those charges to student accounts, so students should keep invoices and receipts of those transactions for their own tax records.

-Prior Year Adjustments for 2019 Tax Year
+Prior Year Adjustments

 - Items that have been reversed will appear in applicable prior-year boxes (4 or 6).